 American Sign Language: "regular" / righteous / appropriate

 The sign for "regular" looks a lot like the sign for "right."
 The difference is that for "regular" you use a double motion.
-Also, note that your right hand moves in a slightly oval shape, (not just up and down).
-If you just move the right hand up and down without using the oval movement (like signing the word "right" twice) the sign tends to mean "appropriate or righteous."
+Also, note that your dominant hand moves in a slightly oval shape, (not just up and down).
+If you just move the dominant hand up and down without using the oval movement (like signing the word "right" twice) the sign tends to mean "appropriate or righteous."
 Also, some people use the sign DAILY to mean "regular."

 REGULAR: